wso2/msf4j/samples/formparam/README.md

    return Response.ok().entity("Request completed").build();
 }
 ```
 If you like use non streaming mode then you can directly get File objects in a file upload.
 Here rather than @FormParam you need to use *@FormDataParam* annotation.
-This annotation can be used with all FormParam supported data types plus File and bean types as well as InpuStreams.
+This annotation can be used with all FormParam supported data types plus File and bean types as well as InputStreams.

 If you want to upload set of files.
 Then a sample service would be like as follows:
 ```java